psycopg/psycopg/docs/basic/adapt.rst

 using the `~psycopg.types.enum.EnumInfo` class and to register it using `~psycopg.types.enum.register_enum()`.

-If you use enum array and your enum labels contains comma, you should use the binary format to return values.
-See :ref:`binary-data` for details.

 .. autoclass:: psycopg.types.enum.EnumInfo

    `!EnumInfo` is a `~psycopg.types.TypeInfo` subclass: check its